jerch/node-sixel/README.md

 Performance is measured for typical actions based on 9-bit palette image:
 ![test image](palette.png "test image")

 The test image repeats the palette image 6 times to form a 640x480 image with 512 colors.
-The unusual (and not spec conform) high number of colors was choosen to explicit test for this as an upper bound.
+The unusual (and not spec conform) high number of colors was chosen to explicit test for this as an upper bound.

 Results:
 ```